midedickson/GetTutoredOnline/README.md

 <p align="center">
 User Actions API urls(Register, Login, Getting Logged in User, Logout):
-User Registration:
 </p>
 <p>
 We are going to be using TokenAuthentication with knox.
 </p>
 <p>

-A token will be generated at every successful registration, login, and getting logged in user.
+### A token will be generated at every successful registration, login, and getting logged in user.

-To Register a User: Send a POST request to 'accounts/api/auth/register/' containing the following:
+### To Register a User: Send a POST request to 'accounts/api/auth/register/' containing the following:

 1. Body; returning: first_name, last_name, username, email, and password in that order.
 2. Headers: Content_Type: application/json.